-To be accepted to the Social Work major, students must complete all the pre-application requirements and BSW Application Form.
+To be accepted to the Social Work major, students must successfully pass a criminal background check, need to have significant prior work, life or volunteer experiences with people of color, and must complete all the pre-application requirements and BSW Application Form.
 If the student is accepted to the major, a faculty advisor will submit a College of Health, Community and Professional Studies Undergraduate Program Declaration Form.

 The social work program has four main components.

-- Prerequisites: Before being considered for admission to the social work program, student must complete their general education requirements, including SOWK 109 Introduction to Social Work and a minimum of three credits in each of the following: psychology, sociology, anthropology, political science, human biology and racial/ethnic awareness, completed at Metropolitan State or another post-secondary institution prior to admission to the social work major;
+- Prerequisites: Before being considered for admission to the social work program, student must complete their general education requirements, including SOWK 109: Introduction to Social Work or Introduction to Human Services and a minimum of three credits in each of the following: psychology, sociology, anthropology, political science, human biology and racial/ethnic awareness (content is about people of color in the U.S.), completed at Metropolitan State or another post-secondary institution prior to admission to the social work major;

 - Core Courses: 32 credits (includes the prerequisite course, SOWK 109 Introduction to Social Work) in core curriculum required courses in addition to statistics;

 - Field Courses: 14-16 credits of field practica including five credits in a community learning center in a community of color, five credits in a mainstream social work setting, and four credits in a field practice seminar;